go-gitea/docs/content/doc/advanced/customizing-gitea.en-us.md

 ## Customizing /robots.txt

 To make Gitea serve your own `/robots.txt` (by default, an empty 404 status is served), simply create a file called `robots.txt` in the `custom` folder with the [expected contents](http://www.robotstxt.org/). **Note** that you have to restart Gitea for it to notice the new `robots.txt`.

+## Serving custom public files

+To make Gitea serve custom public files (like pages and images), use the folder `custom/public/` as the webroot.
+Symbolic links will be followed

+## Changing the default avatar

+Place the png image at the following path: `custom/public/img/avatar_default.png`